neuralmagic/deepsparse/docs/source/c++api-overview.md

 The following is required to build and run the demo.

-            OS 	Our engine binary is manylinux2014-compatible and built on CentOS7.
+**OS** - Our engine binary is manylinux2014-compatible and built on CentOS7.
 Linux distributions such as Ubuntu20, which are compatible with manylinux2014, should support it.

-            Hardware	Run arch.bin to check hardware support.
+**Hardware** - Run `arch.bin` to check hardware support.
 The “isa” field in the output states whether you are running on a machine that supports the avx512 or avx2 instruction set.

 ```
 ./arch.bin
 ```

-            Installed Tools	These tools are assumed to be installed to build the demo:
+**Installed Tools** - These tools are assumed to be installed to build the demo:

 * clang++ 11  or g++ 10
 * C++17 standard libraries